cuny-academic-commons/google-docs-shortcode/readme.md

 * "height" - Enter in a custom height for your Google Doc if desired.
 Defaults to "300".
 Avoid percentages.

 * "seamless" - This parameter is only applicable to Documents.
 If you enter "0", this will show the Google Docs header and footer.
-Default value is "1", which means that no Google Docs header or footer will be shown.
+Default value is "1", which means that no Google Docs header or footer will be shown.  **Note:** This option only works if your document was [published to the web](https://support.google.com/docs/answer/37579?hl=en) and not link-shared.

 * "size" - This parameter is only applicable to Slides.
 You can enter in "small", "medium" or "large" to use the presentation preset sizes.
 Dimensions for these presets are: small (480x299), medium (960x559), large (1440x839).
 To set a custom width and height, use the "width" and "height" parameters listed above instead.